Learn about capacitor impedance.

 Capacitors are remarkably common components in just about every electronic circuit.

 The electronics field contains various parameters that gauge, assist, and affect every electronic device's functionality and performance.
-During the design process, one must accurately assess these parameters to inform initial and final design decisions.
+Amongst the crucial parameters is the impedance in an AC circuit.
+During the design process, one must accurately assess the impedance caused by various components to make informed design decisions.

-Furthermore, parameters like capacitance and impedance must stay within the acceptable design limits, or even accurate designs can fail to provide the desired functionality.
-There are also instances where the conversion of one parameter into another's equivalent is a requirement.
-Moreover, when performing a detailed AC circuit analysis, converting parameters like capacitance into impedance is necessary.
+Furthermore, parameters like the capacitance and impedance must stay within the acceptable design limits, or even accurate designs can fail to provide the desired functionality.
+There are also instances where converting one parameter into another's equivalent is a requirement.
+Moreover, converting parameters like capacitance into impedance is necessary when performing a detailed AC circuit analysis.
+Therefore, it is critical that designers understand the relationship between capacitance and impedance in AC circuits.

 The anatomy of a capacitor.

-Capacitors are passive electronic components that provide energy storage in the form of an electrostatic field.
 A capacitor incorporates two conductive plates separated by an insulating material called the dielectric.
 A capacitor's capacitance is directly proportional to its plate's surface area and inversely proportional to the plate's separation.
-Capacitance is also dependent on the dielectric constant of the substance separating theses plates.
+Capacitance is also dependent on the dielectric constant of the substance separating these plates.

 Impedance is the active resistance of an electrical circuit or component to AC current, evolving from the combined effects of reactance and ohmic resistance.
 In other words, impedance is merely the extension of the principles of resistance in AC circuits.
 We also define it as any obstruction or the measure of the opposition of an electric current to the energy flow when applying voltage.

-The more technical definition is the opposition offered by an electric circuit to the flow of AC of a single frequency.
-In summary, it is a combination of reactance and resistance that we measure in ohms, and we represent it with the symbol, Z.
+The more technical definition is the opposition an electric circuit offers to the flow of AC of a single frequency.
+In summary, it is a combination of reactance and resistance that we measure in ohms, representing it with the symbol Z.

-However, reactance (X) expresses a component's resistance to AC, whereas impedance (Z) indicates a component's resistance to AC and DC.
+However, reactance (X) expresses a component's resistance to AC, whereas impedance (Z) is the sum of resistance and reactance.
 We show it as a complex number by using the following formula:

 Z = R + jX

 Keep in mind that reactance can be either negative or positive, whereas resistance is always positive.
-Also, reactance stores energy in the form of a magnetic or electric field, and resistance within a circuit dissipates power as heat.
+Also, reactance stores energy in a magnetic or electric field and resistance within a circuit dissipates power as heat.